Resident doctors begin indefinite strike

 Others are the universal implementation of the Medical Residency Training Act in all Federal and State Hospitals and ensuring pay parity among doctors of equal cadre.

-The doctors also asked the government to implement the revised hazard and payment of agreed COVID-19 inducement allowances, as well as stop and immediately refund all cuts in salaries of their colleagues in Kaduna and other states. – The News.
+The doctors also asked the government to implement the revised hazard and payment of agreed COVID-19 inducem